isabella232/csharp-nps-sms-delighted/readme.md

 ```
 Deplopy and send an SMS to the number with the text *10 awesome*.
 That should show up in your portal now?
 You'll also be able to filter by events.

-Now, I'd really appreciate it if you could rate and comment this tutorial - my bonus depends on it ;)
+*Now, promise to vote high on future tutorials - my bonus depends on it ;)*